 Richard B. Freeman holds the Herbert Ascherman Chair in Economics at Harvard University.
-He is currently serving as Faculty co-Director of the Labor and Worklife Program at the Harvard Law School.
-He directs the National Bureau of Economic Research / Sloan Science Engineering Workforce Projects, and is Senior Research Fellow in Labour Markets at the London School of Economics' Centre for Economic Performance.
+He is currently serving as Faculty co-Director of the Labor and Worklife Program at the Harvard Law School, and is Senior Research Fellow in Labour Markets at the London School of Economics' Centre for Economic Performance.
+He directs the National Bureau of Economic Research / Sloan Science Engineering Workforce Projects, and is Co-Director of the Harvard Center for Green Buildings and Cities.

 Freeman received the Mincer Lifetime Achievement Prize from the Society of Labor Economics in 2006.
 In 2007 he was awarded the IZA Prize in Labor Economics.
 In 2011 he was appointed Frances Perkins Fellow of the American Academy of Political and Social Science.